-Reporting to the Manager of Corporate Communications, under the supervision of the Director, the Communications Coordinator is responsible for anticipating, planning, developing and actioning the communications needs of ITK to support file-specific work, with a focus on work related to implementation of the Inuit Post Secondary Education Strategy.
+Reporting to the Manager of Corporate Communications, under the supervision of the Director, the Communications Coordinators are responsible for anticipating, planning, developing and actioning the communications needs of ITK to support file-specific work.

-The Coordinator is integrated into the communications and policy advancement teams to support the strategic, file-specific work of the organization.
-The Coordinator will be assigned specific files with different project teams or other core work in order to support development of website and social media content, photography, design, event and announcement planning, coordinating publication support such as translation and layout, writing, preparing presentations, assisting with conferences and meetings, conceptualizing and ordering promotional items, and other duties as required.
+The Coordinators are integrated into the Communications team and policy advancement team to support the strategic, file-specific work of the organization.
+The Coordinators will be assigned specific files with different project teams or other core work in order to support the communications needs of the organization including: keeping up-to-date media lines and FAQs, preparing and posting social media posts, photography, event and announcement planning, publication support such as translation, layout and design, creating content, writing, preparing presentations, assisting with conferences and meetings, conceptualizing and ordering promotional items, and other duties as required.

 - Supporting the policy advancement and advocacy work of ITK through communications

 - Working with the Communications team, ensuring that corporate communications is within the vision of ITK and the direction of the Board

 - Reports, strategies and publications: assisting with design, layout, developing infographics, photographs and captions/credits, translation and distribution

 - Social media posts, video, web content, advertisements

 - Promotional materials

 - Content for Quarterly Reports, Annual Report and Inuktitut Magazine